 If you are buying a new car, you will be exempt from registration for the first two years, as your dealer will take care of the paperwork for you.
 If you are buying second hand, then you will need to change ownership, again with the RTA.

 Renewing your car registration in the UAE

-Once a year, you will need to need to go to the RTA center and have your registration renewed.
-Your car will be checked to its roadworthiness.
+Once a year, you need to need to go to the RTA center and renew your registration.
+Officials there check your car for roadworthiness.
 Everything from tires to chassis, braking, steering, and suspension will be inspected.
-The testing is done on-site, while you queue with your ID, driving license, old registration, insurance document and eventually said roadworthy certificate.
-You will need to pay all your driving fines up to date before you can re-register.
+The testing is done on-site, while you queue with your ID, driving license, old registration, insurance document, and eventually said roadworthy certificate.
+You need to pay all your driving fines up to date before you can re-register.
 The cost of the test is around AED200 and the registration is AED350.
 If your car fails its test, you have 30 days to take it to a service station to get it repaired and retested.

 Driving costs in the UAE